pdmosses/metaborg.github.io/docs/background/statix/rule-selection.md

 ordered (such as `S-Eq` and `S-Null`), a static error is emitted.

-On the subset of possible rules that adheres to the static analysis described above, an ordering is defined on _any pair of rules with overlapping domain_.
+On the subset of possible rules that adheres to the static analysis described above, an ordering is defined on _any pair of rules with overlapping domains_.
 Therefore, for each constraint, a single rule is selected deterministically.
 This ensures constraints have a unique solution, giving Statix the desirable properties of confluence and efficiency.